Retirement Retirement Planning

 The U.S. tax code can be confusing, especially when considering the steady stream of changes that seem to appear each year.

-In 2024, a slew of new rules could have an impact on your efforts to build a larger nest egg that will see you through your retirement years.
+The following recent changes could have an impact on your efforts to build a larger nest egg that will see you through your retirement years.

-Following are a few important changes to keep in mind as you save for retirement this year so that you don't end up surprised.
+Here are a few important changes to keep in mind as you save for retirement this year so that you don't end up surprised.

 Maximum contribution amounts for 401(k)s have gone up